iboB/ibob.github.com/_posts/2022-12-28-dont-use-shared_ptr-aliasing-ctor.md

 But why?
 As Peted Dimov, the creator of `shared_ptr`, put it: "it's not `shared_ptr`'s job to ignore the arguments you give it because they are dangerous".
 In this case however I disagree.
 I consider this a defect of the standard.

 In a world where one accepts non-null shared pointers with a zero use count, the way to check for validity should be precisely the `if (ptr.use_count() == 0)` example from above.
 The one that wouldn't pass a code review with me.
-And `std::shared_ptr` doesn't even have a member `expired` like weak pointers do, so only this overly verbose check does it.
+And `std::shared_ptr` doesn't even have a member `expired` like weak pointers do, only this overly verbose check does it.

 Now granted, you can use this constructor to create an alias to *something valid* even though the "lifetime carrier" is null.
 For example: